rkuma183/wilsonmar.github.io/_posts/2016-07-03-python-on-apple-mac-osx.md

    '/Users/mac'
    </tt>

+   ### Exit Python

-0. Exit the Python interpreter by typing:
+0. Exit the Python interpreter by typing the exit function (with the parentheses symbols) :

    <tt><strong>
    exit()